Rumors about Apple's 2019 iPhone lineup.

 Barclays analyst Blayne Curtis, who has a somewhat mixed track record, has suggested that all 2019 iPhones will do away with 3D Touch.
 Apple did eliminate 3D Touch in the lower-priced 6.1-inch iPhone XR, and the company could be planning to remove the feature entirely in the future.
 The iPhone XS and iPhone XS Max continue to offer support for 3D Touch at this time.

-TSMC will be the sole supplier of the next-generation "A13" ships that will be used in the 2019 iPhone lineup.
+TSMC will be the sole supplier of the next-generation "A13" ships that will be used in the 2019 iPhone lineup, and iPhones coming in the future.
 The A13 is expected to be built on TSMC's 7nm+ package with extreme ultraviolet lithography.